 The ticket prices for Hawa Mahal is Rs 50 for Indians while Rs.
 200 for foreigners.
 As, I have mentioned before, you can also avail the composite ticket at this monument.

 Hawa Mahal is located at Badi Chopad, next to City Palace.
 The easiest way to reach there is by cab or by an auto rickshaw.

 5. Nahargarh Fort

 Perched on the Aravalli hills the Nahargarh fort provides the most amazing panoramic views of the city and the entire surroundings.
 This fort was built in the year 1734 by the king Maharaja Sawai Madho Singh to guard the city from any attack.
 This was also a very popular hunting place for the royals.
 Nahargarh Fort is a perfect place to spend some serene time and view sunrise or sunset over the beautiful Pink City, Jaipur.
+The views of the city from the fort makes it one of the most amazing things to do in Jaipur.
 You can also visit the wax museum and dine at the restaurant in this fort.

 The Nahargarh Fort is open everyday from 6 AM to 6 PM.

 The ticket prices for Nahargarh Fort are Rs 50 for Indians while Rs.
 200 for foreigners.
 You can also avail the composite ticket at this observatory.

 Nahargarh Fort is located at the Aravalli hills, it would be a 10 km drive North from Jaipur.
 You can trek from the foot of the hill or hire a cab to reach the fort.